We vocalize our picks for the most memorable, effective, and iconic uses of celebrity voices in commercials and marketing.

 We discuss the high-stakes game of summer movie marketing.
 We’ll tell you what blockbuster marketing drove our butts to cinema seats and what films flopped at inspiring us to leave our air-conditioning and HDTVs.

-SPEAKING HUMAN THE ORIGINAL PODCAST SERIES What’s in Episode 15?
-We peep into the marketing...
+Episode 170: Famous Brand Voiceovers What’s in Episode 15?
+We peep into the marketing future...

 We check out the view from the top with Apple, bash the big guy with the aggressive marketers at Samsung, and contemplate the future for another fruit-named phone—the Blackberry.